Hass, Chris, Ph.D.

 - M.S. in exercise physiology, University of Florida (1998)

 - B.S. in biology and exercise science, Furman University (1996)

 Gainesville, FL 32611-8205

-Chris Hass, Ph.D, is an associate professor in the Department of Applied Physiology and Kinesiology at the University of Florida.
+Chris Hass, Ph.D, is a professor in the Department of Applied Physiology and Kinesiology at the University of Florida.
 Prior to returning to UF, he held academic positions at Columbia University and Georgia Institute of Technology.
 Currently, he conducts research and teaches in the areas of biomechanics and motor control.

 Hass’s research is funded by grants from the National Institutes of Health and Autism Speaks.
 He also collaborates on funded projects from the Michael J. Fox Foundation and Department of Veterans Affairs.